The arc complexes of partially decorated hyperbolic polygons: Setup

 The following is a classical fact from combinatorics.
 See, for instance, \cite{penner} for a proof by Penner. \begin{thm} The arc complex of a convex polygon $\poly m$ ($m\geq 4$) is PL-homemorphic to a sphere of dimension $m-4$. \end{thm} Fig.\eqref{achexa} shows the diagonals and the arc complex of a hexagon.
 The diagonals corresponding to the 0-skeleton of a maximal simplex of $\ac$ decomposes the polygon $\poly m$ into triangles.
 In the case of a punctured polygon $\punc m$, the diagonals decompose it into triangles and a once-punctured disc with one marked point on its boundary.
 Hence a maximal simplex will be alternatively referred to as a \emph{triangulation} of the polygon.
 A triangulation, all of whose diagonals are incident on the same vertex, is called a \emph{fan} triangulation.

-The dual graph to $\mathcal{A}(S_{g,n})$ is called a \emph{flip graph}.
-In \cite{fillingparlierpournini}, \cite{holedparlierpournin} and \cite{hamiltonianparpou}, Parlier and Pournin study the diameter growth of flip graphs, up to the action of pure mapping class groups, of certain families $S_{g,n}$.

-In the case of a convex polygon, dual graph is the 1-skeleton of a convex polytope is the associahedron, which we mentioned in the introduction.
+The dual graph to $\mathcal{A}(\mathcal{P})$ is called a \emph{flip graph}.
+In the case of a convex polygon $\poly n$, the dual graph is the 1-skeleton of ($n-4$)-dimensional associahedron, which we mentioned in the introduction.
 See Fig.\eqref{asso} for the associahedron of dimension 3.

 The following theorem about the arc complex of once-punctured polygons was proved by Penner in \cite{penner}. \begin{thm} ~ The arc complex $\acp$ of a punctured $m$-gon, ($m\geq 2$), is PL-homeomorphic to a sphere of dimension $n-2$. \end{thm} Fig.\ref{acpuncsq} gives an illustration of the arc complex of a once-punctured quadrilateral.
 The blue diagonal in the left panel is a maximal arc.